OUR TEAM

 Environmental Project Coordinator

 Darius received his Bachelor’s Degree in Anthropology at North Carolina State University and wanted to apply his knowledge to improve widespread environmental justice issues.
 This guided him to complete a Master’s Degree in Environmental Anthropology where he could combine his interests in people and the environment.
 His degree led him to study how environmental justice was experienced among different individuals, communities, and organizations in the Walnut Creek Wetlands in Raleigh, North Carolina.
 Darius is utilizing his unique background to secure a better environmental future.
-Darius is based in Raleigh, North Carolina.

 Subject Matter Expert